jan-kasi/school-notes/notes/33 Ragland Paper Descartes' Theodicy.md

 2. Descartes' takes himself to have demonstrated God's existence a posteriori.
 If it only calls this into question as unlikely then they do not need to call the previous M3 conclusions into doubt

-Descartes' cannot have both be true logical arguments as this would lead to an "antimony of pure reason", reason cannot probe from CDP a contradiction that God both does and doesn't exist.
+Descartes' cannot have both be true logical arguments as this would lead to an "antimony of pure reason", reason cannot prove from CDP a contradiction that God both does and doesn't exist.
 Descartes' needs to construct a theodicy that reason is reliable, God truly exists, and hence all CDPs are true.

 ### Descartes' general strategy and eternal truths